vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 After some more spaceship operator (`<=>`) fun, we discussed one of my favorite papers from the meeting: [(P0732R0) "Class Types in Non-Type Template Parameters"](http://wg21.link/P0732) *(by Jeff Snyder)*.
 This paper proposes to extend the set of types allowed as *non-type template parameters* to include any class type with a `default`ed `operator <=>`.

-This means that, as long as your class has...
+This means that, as long as your class is a [*literal type*](http://en.cppreference.com/w/cpp/concept/LiteralType) and has...

 ```cpp
 std::strong_equality operator<=>(const foo&, const foo&) = default;